War, Peace and Judaism – Lesson 2

 Procedure

 2. Work through the sheet together as a class, using the questions to guide the students in their understanding of the text.
-Answer suggestions are available in the appendix.
+Answer suggestions are linked above.

 3. Divide the class into two groups.